syncfusion-content/angular-docs/angular/ReportViewer/Getting-Started.md

 {% endhighlight %}

-We can load the RDL / RDLC report in Angular by using both following options.
+You can load the RDL/RDLC report in Angular by using the following options:
-1. Using online Web API service.
+* Online Web API service.
-2. Using local Web API service.
+* Local Web API service.

 ### Load report using online Web API service

- The ReportViewer uses online Web API services to process the report file, process the request from control and return the processed data from control to client side.
+ The ReportViewer uses online Web API services to process the report file and request from the control and then, return the processed data from the control to client side.

 {% highlight ts %}